 “Alright.
 I’ll check sonar and radar.
 Maybe someone’s listening who just isn’t interested in responding.”

 She stepped over to the sonar station and lifted the headphones over her ears.
-Without bothering to sit, she turned the directional control wheel with one hand, slowly back and forth, scanning for the sound of anything made by humans.
+Without bothering to sit, she turned the directional control wheel with one hand, slowly, back and forth, scanning for the sound of anything made by humans.
 A minor benefit of being dead in the water was they were not making any noise themselves.
 She could hear even the small waves against the hull of the Prospect.
 It was a rare pleasure to have such clean and clear sound on sonar.
 But for all that silence, there was nothing to hear.

 The passive sonar was safer to use than the radar because it did not send out any signal that could be detected.
 You just listened with what were essentially underwater microphones for the sound any other vessel might be making.
 It also had the advantage that it could be used while submerged.
 Radar, on the other hand, could only be used while they were on the surface, and it sent out a big loud radio beacon that could be seen by any other ship with a radar unit—basically all of them.
-If there were any ships out there, the signal would bounce back to the Prospect and they would know the location.
-But any other ship in range could detect the radar signal and also know the precise location of the Prospect.
-Generally when Percy used radar, her habit was to dive soon afterwards.
+If there were any ships out there, the signal would bounce back to the Prospect and they would know its location.
+But any other ship in range would also detect the radar signal in turn and know the Prospect’s precise location.
+Generally, when Percy used radar, her habit was to dive soon afterwards.

 In this case, she thought turning on the radar was worth the risk.
-But the radar sweep rolled twice around the display showing a completely empty scope.
+But the radar sweep rolled twice around the display, showing a completely empty scope.
 There was nothing for miles in every direction.
-She left it scanning and eased herself into the sonar station chair and tried to get comfortable.
+She left it scanning, eased herself into the sonar station chair, and tried to get comfortable.

-For the next few hours she chain-smoked and listened to the emptiness of the ocean around them on the passive sonar.
-It was a mind-numbing task trying to pick out a signal from the muted hiss and rush that came to her from the choppy surface.
-She swept the sonar mics in a circle covering every direction out from the Prospect and back again.
+For the next few hours, she chain-smoked and listened to the emptiness of the ocean around them on the passive sonar.
+It was a mind-numbing task, trying to pick out a signal from the muted hiss and rush that came to her from the choppy surface.
+She swept the sonar mics in a circle, covering every direction out from the Prospect and back again.
 Having not found anything, she would then begin again.
 The continual effort at maintaining her attention on the search butted against the complete lack of any signal to focus on or track.
 She was beginning to think the best move might be to go check that they had enough food and water supplies to survive weeks of drifting on open ocean.

 Except then, way off their rear port side, a soft throbbing came into her headset.
 She closed her eyes.
 It was faint and threaded, like the last heartbeats of a leviathan.
 She opened her eyes and glanced at the radar sweep, but it remained completely clean.

 She called Hemi over.
-“Listen to this, and tell me what you think it is.”
+“Listen to this and tell me what you think it is.”

 Hemi had exceptional ears for sonar.
-He stood next to her and put the headphones on and his eyes lost focus as he listened.
+He stood next to her and put the headphones on, and his eyes lost focus as he listened.
 The tips of his thick brown fingers rested on the top of the directional control wheel and eased it back and forth across the contact’s heading.

-“Very small surface craft, and moving… unusual though—and not just because it is tiny and in the deep ocean.
+“Very small surface craft, and moving . . . unusual though—and not just because it is tiny and in the deep ocean.
 It seems like it has almost no hull sound.
 I do not hear any wake running along it.”

 “Can you calculate a range?”